 - Formal and random monitoring of all communication systems

 - Informal discussion with staff and pupils

 - Observation of displays

-- · Monitoring of class files
+- Monitoring of class files

 - Classroom Lesson Observation

+- Learning walks and planning scrutiny

-There is an annual review of this policy by the Computing coordinator Due to the accelerated pace of Computing developments, the Computing coordinator is required to keep fully up-to-date with emerging technology.
+There is an annual review of this policy by the computing coordinator.
+Due to the accelerated pace of computing developments, the computing coordinator is required to keep fully up-to-date with emerging technology.